jeremyButtler/freezeTB/README.md

 ## Mac

-There are binararies in the `bin` folder.
-However, Mac has requires apps/programs to be signed by a person with a developer account or the user to manually flag it as ok.
+The easy way is to unzip the `freezeTB.app.zip` folder, copy it to your desired location (ex: your Desktop), then get around Mac's gatekeeper system with `sudo xattr -rd com.apple.quarantine ~/Desktop/freezeTB.app`.
+  This will install the raylib system.

-You can install freezTB in multiple ways.
-The easiest way is using one of the Mac installer scripts.
+For a source install, the easiest way is using one of the Mac installer scripts.
 Both the raylib and TclTk install scripts install freezeTB and minimap2 locally.

 The harder way is from source (not covered here).